andybarrandy/plan-c/cms/suppliers/luna-flow-health-ca.md

   trauma-informed provider.
 We welcome all ages and genders.

-  \- Consult with a board certified physician
+  *   Consult with a board certified physician

-  \- Abortion medications discreetly delivered to your door in 1-2 days
+  *   Abortion medications discreetly delivered to your door in 1-2 days

-  \- Includes pain and anti-nausea medications
+  *   Includes pain and anti-nausea medications

-  \- Free shipping
+  *   Free shipping

-  \- Direct patient to physician text communication

-  \- Access to emotion support sessions

-  \- Sliding scale fees based on income
+  *   Direct patient to physician text communicationAccess to emotion support sessionsSliding scale fees based on income

-  ‍

   Text or call with questions at 805-267-9281.